15r10nk/inline-snapshot/README.md

 * `repr(value)` should return valid python code

-You can use almost any python datatype and also complex values like `datatime.date`
+You can use almost any python datatype and also complex values like `datatime.date`.

 ``` python
 from inline_snapshot import snapshot